dieu-vu/farmtastic-farmer/README.md

 - [Charts](https://github.com/danielgindi/Charts): Used to display charts on statistics screen
 - [AlertToast](https://github.com/elai950/AlertToast): Used to display toast in the app

+In case of dependencies issue: Navigate to top menu in Xcode: `File > Packages > Reset Package caches` and rebuild the project

 ## Contributors

 [Dieu Vu](https://github.com/dieu-vu)